Ryangwaite/AWS-SAA-C02-Course/README.md

 Server style applications

 - things waiting for network response
-- burst or stead-load
+- burst or steady-load
 - monolithic application stack
-  - middle ware or specific run time components
+  - middle-ware or specific run time components
 - migrating application workloads or disaster recovery
   - existing applications running on a server and a backup system to intervene